suramya-shah/introduction-to-microfrontends/README.md

 5. Team Collaboration: Micro frontends enable decentralized team collaboration, allowing teams to work independently and own specific functionalities or features.
 This reduces bottlenecks and dependencies, improves productivity, and fosters a sense of ownership and autonomy among team members.

-In summary, micro frontends offer a modular and independent approach to frontend development, addressing the limitations of monolithic frontends.
+Micro frontends offer a modular and independent approach to frontend development, addressing the limitations of monolithic frontends.
 By enabling parallel development, scalability, flexibility in technology choices, code reusability, and improved team collaboration, micro frontends provide a solution to building large and complex web applications efficiently and effectively.

 ## Benefits of Micro Frontends